Essential 2024 Havasu Falls Packing List

 Leave No Trace: I also want to note the importance here, that should go without saying, but be sure that whatever you pack in with you that you ALWAYS PACK OUT.
 Trails like Havasu Falls are extremely special and extremely popular, and sometime people leaving trash and gear behind, and that is NOT the right way to treat this land.
 If we continue to abuse nature and our earth in this way, we will lose access to places like these.
 Please, don't do that.
 Let's respect the land, and even better... if you pass by trash that isn't yours, pick it up!

-Ok, onto the Havasupai Falls packing list, detailed below:
+Ok, now onto the Havasupai Falls packing list!

 Gear items 1-5 on my essential Havasupai packing list.